Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Johnson spent his entire 1999 season with the White Sox, hitting .227 with 4 home runs and 16 RBI in 73 games as a backup to Brook Fordyce.
 He and Fordyce split time behind the plate for the Sox to start 2000, but Charles Johnson was acquired at the trade deadline and took over as the team's primary backstop.
-Mark ended the year with a .225 average, 3 homers, and 23 RBI as Chicago won the AL Central.
+Mark ended the year with a .225 average, 3 homers, and 23 RBI as Chicago won the AL Central title.
 However, he did not play in the postseason.

 Johnson split 2001 between Chicago and the AAA Charlotte Knights.
-Backing up Sandy Alomar at the big level that summer, he hit .249 with 10 sacrifice hits - good for fourth most in the American League.
-He got into 86 games for the Sox in 2002 White Sox, splitting time behind the plate with Alomar, but hit just .209.
+Backing up Sandy Alomar at the big league level that summer, he hit .249 with 10 sacrifice hits - good for fourth most in the American League.
+He got into 86 games for the Sox in 2002, splitting time behind the plate with Alomar, but hit just .209.
 Following the season, he was traded with Keith Foulke, Joe Valentine, and cash to the Oakland Athletics for Billy Koch and two players to be named later (who would end up being Neal Cotts and minor leaguer Daylon Holt).

 Johnson spent most of 2003 in the minors, hitting .228 in 51 games for the Sacramento River Cats.
-In the thirteen games in the bigs that year, his average was .111.
+In the 13 games in the bigs that year, his average was .111.
 After that season, he became a free agent and signed with the Milwaukee Brewers.
 Like the season before, he spent most of the summer in the minors, hitting .259 for the Indianapolis Indians.
 His time in the majors was again unimpressive: he went just 1-for-11 in 7 games.

 Prior to the 2005 season, Johnson was traded to the Chicago Cubs for Travis Ezi.
 He spent that year entirely in the minors, hitting .266 in 60 games for the Iowa Cubs.
 After the season, he was signed by the Brewers again, and he spent all of 2006 in the minors, hitting .203 in 48 games for the Nashville Sounds.
 He moved on to the Arizona Diamondbacks the following year and went on to hit .320 for the Tucson Sidewinders that summer.

 Moving on to the St. Louis Cardinals in 2008, Johnson hit .264 for the Memphis Redbirds and earned a September return to the majors that year, hitting .294 in 17 at-bats in what would be his final taste of the big leagues.
 He was back in the Cubs organization in 2009, hitting .169 in 22 games for Iowa.
-He wrapped up his career in 2010, going 1-for-2 in two games for Iowa.
+He wrapped up his career in 2010, going 1-for-2 in 2 games for Iowa.